developerY/BasePro/applications/photodo/src/main/java/com/ylabz/basepro/applications/photodo/ui/navigation/main/shared_msg.md

 ### Conclusion

-For your specific use case—communicating between two separate, decoupled feature screens (`Home` and `Detail`) in a complex, multi-pane layout—the **Shared ViewModel** is considered the best practice.
+For this specific use case—communicating between two separate, decoupled feature screens (`Home` and `Detail`) in a complex, multi-pane layout—the **Shared ViewModel** is considered the best practice.
 It hits the sweet spot by providing a clean, explicit, and lifecycle-safe way for your screens to communicate without becoming tightly coupled or making your parent composables overly complex.